 - The anesthesia you are given may make you nauseated during the first day after surgery.
-Therefore, it is wise to drink liquids and eat only mild foods during this time (jello, mashed potatoes, soups).
+Therefore, it is wise to drink liquids and eat only mild foods during this time (jello, mashed potatoes, soups.)
 When you feel like it, you may resume your regular diet. - Increase your fluid intake in the first couple weeks after surgery.
-Water and sports drinks with electrolytes are good.
-During the first couple of weeks of your recovery, avoid excess alcohol consumption as this can make you dehydrated.
+During this time, also avoid excess alcohol consumption as this can make you dehydrated.